nongxinshengxin/quickGenome/README.md

 ```

 ### extract_CDS
-The first three parameters are the same as extract_gene(); the translation parameter is followed by TRUE or FALSE (the default), if TRUE, the CDS sequence will be translated into a protein sequence.
+This function takes five parameters: fasta, gff, outputfile, translation, if.fuzzy.codon.
+The first three parameters are the same as extract_gene(); the translation parameter is followed by TRUE or FALSE (the default), if TRUE, the CDS sequence will be translated into a protein sequence. if.fuzzy.codon parameter means how fuzzy codons (i.e codon with IUPAC ambiguities) should be handled.
+Accepted values are: "error": An error will be raised on the first occurence of a fuzzy codon.
+This is the default. "solve": Fuzzy codons that can be translated non ambiguously to an amino acid or to * (stop codon) will be translated.
+Ambiguous fuzzy codons will be translated to X. "error.if.X": Fuzzy codons that can be translated non ambiguously to an amino acid or to * (stop codon) will be translated.
+An error will be raised on the first occurence of an ambiguous fuzzy codon.
+"X": All fuzzy codons (ambiguous and non-ambiguous) will be translated to X.

+Note: If a value other than "error" is accepted, the function will be slowed down considerably.

 ```{}
 #translation=FALSE